cyghtinc/velo-client/Velo_client_deploy.md

 mkdir "C:\Program Files\Velociraptor\"
 cd "C:\Program files\Velociraptor"
 ```
-**this path is important - because the MSI file that will be described below is configured [by velociraptor developers] to use this path!!!**
+**The specific path is for convenience and easy use of the tool, so that it is clear where the key is located - it is not mandatory!**

 - Step 2: Download Velociraptor Client Windows Installer
 Download the latest installer from [velociraptor releases](https://github.com/Velocidex/velociraptor/releases) page and save it in the folder created above.